AdobeDocs/analytics.en/help/implement/launch/overview.md

 3.  **Deploy and validate**: Have an environment where you can iterate on the development of tags and once everything is validated, publish it live on your production environment.

-See below for a quick start guide on each of these steps in the workflow.
+See below for a quick start on each of these steps in the workflow.

 >[!NOTE]
 >